Toronto After Dark Film Festival

-Toronto After Dark Film Festival is a showcase of horror, sci-fi, action and cult cinema held annually in Toronto, Ontario, Canada.
+Toronto After Dark Film Festival (TADFF) is a showcase of horror, sci-fi, action and cult cinema held annually in Toronto, Ontario, Canada.
 The festival premieres a diverse selection of feature-length and short-films from around the world including new works from Asia, Europe and North America.
+The festival was founded by Adam Lopez in 2006.

-Past festivals
+Past and upcoming festivals

 2006

-The 1st Edition of the Toronto After Dark Film Festival took place October 20-24, 2006.
+The 1st Edition of the Toronto After Dark Film Festival took place October 20–24, 2006.
 The inaugural festival was held at the Bloor Cinema in Toronto, Ontario, Canada.

 The 2006 Toronto After Dark Film Festival Official Feature Film Selections include 13 films from around the world, and 15 short films from Canada.
 Some of the films screened at the festival included Special, directed by Hal Haberman and Jeremy Passmorewhere, the J-horror film Retribution from cult director Kiyoshi Kurosawa, the North American premiere of the Thai action-horror film Vengeance, and Behind the Mask: The Rise of Leslie Vernon, which won the festival's first Audience Award.

 Other films included The Beach Party at the Threshold of Hell, Shinobi: Heart Under Blade, Night of the Living Dorks, Re-cycle, Mad Cowgirl, Slaughter Night, and Naisu no mori: The First Contact.
 The festival also featured a "Make Your Own Damn Movie!" masterclass taught by Lloyd Kaufman.
 Festival attendance was 4,350.

 2007

-The 2nd Edition of the Toronto After Dark Film Festival took place October 19-25, 2007.
+The 2nd Edition of the Toronto After Dark Film Festival took place October 19–25, 2007.

 The second annual festival was held from October 19–25, 2007, at the Bloor Cinema.
 The festival expanded to fifty films: fourteen features and 36 short films from around the world, including 15 Canadian shorts.
 Festival highlights included The Tripper, directed by David Arquette; director Shinya Tsukamoto's Nightmare Detective; the premiere of Troma Entertainment's Poultrygeist: Night of the Chicken Dead; Uwe Boll's In the Name of the King: A Dungeon Siege Tale; the zombie-western short film It Came From The West; the world premiere of John Bergin's From Inside; Mulberry Street, which went on to win the festival's After Dark Spirit Award; and the Thai horror film Alone from directors Banjong Pisanthanakun and Parkpoom Wongpoom, which won the festival's annual Audience Award.
 Festival attendance was 6,500.

 Other films included Blood Car, Wolfhound, The Rebel, Audience of One, Aachi & Ssipak, Ambassador's Day, Murder Party, Operation Fish, Terror On The 3918, Simon Says, among others.